jorycz/ryradio/README.md

 ## Getting Started

 By default analog output is enabled.
 Can be changed to HDMI in runAfterBoot.sh script.
 Radio Stations could be modified in radioStations.php before you run ansible-playbook.
-After ansible-playbook install, simple WEB interface should be available on http://<YOUR RPI IP ADDRESS>/.
+After ansible-playbook install, simple WEB interface should be available on http://YOUR_RPI_IP_ADDRESS/.

 ### Prerequisites